On the number of ordinary lines determined by sets in complex space: Proofs of Theorems and

-We now consider the case when the algorithm stops because $j = n/3$.
+We now consider the case when the algorithm stops because $j \geq n/2$.
 Note that at this point, we will have pruned exactly $j$ points.
-Each pruned point $v_i$, $1 \leq i \leq j$, has $\frac{n - i + 1}{2} $ ordinary lines determined by $\V_{i-1}$ through it.
-The only way such an ordinary line is not ordinary in $\V$ is that it contains one of the previously pruned points.
-At most $i - 1 $ of the ordinary lines through $v_i$ contain other pruned points $v_k$, $k < i$.
+Each pruned point $v_i$, $1 \leq i \leq j$, is incident to at least $\frac{n - i + 1}{2} > \frac{n - i}{2}$ ordinary lines determined by $\V_{i-1}$.
+The only way such an ordinary line is not ordinary in $\V$ is if it contains one of the previously pruned points.
+At most $i - 1 < i$ of the ordinary lines incident to $v_i$ contain other pruned points $v_k$, $k < i$.
 Therefore the total number of ordinary lines determined by $\V$ satisfies